lanouvelleecole/AwesomeRNTemplate/README.md

 Turn on USB debugging in the developer options

+Plug your device (smartphone/tablet) to your computer, via USB, and allow the USB debugging popup message.
+Also, check the 'always allow' button.
+You can now unplug your device from the computer.

 Install Tailscale, on your Android device AND on your computer.

 Then go to package.json, and look for this pattern: